-We produce abundant life on our farm, using nature as our guide and practicing the holistic management of our resources.
+We produce abundant life on our farm, using nature as our guide and practice the holistic management of our resources.
 We generate real wealth in terms of solar dollars earned from collecting solar energy with green plants to create healthy food, people and animals.
 We also sequester carbon with green growing plants and turn it into soil with the aid of our grazing animals and poultry.

 Working with nature to enhance our ecosystem includes promoting and sustaining healthy habitat for soil microbes, insects, animals, plants, and birds.
 We raise the majority of our food as well as wool and other products.
 Participating in our local food system is rewarding and enhances our economy.

+You can taste the difference!
 Managing for healthy soils means our garden produce and meat products are packed full of nutrition.
 Our irrigation water from mountain snow melt is fresh and clear.
 Each night cool, pine scented mountain air flows through our garden and pastures enhancing the sweetness and flavor of our produce!

 Holistic Grazing Management Builds Soil

 We use grazing plan that allows to be in the right place, at the right time, and for the right reason with our animals so our pastures and animals thrive.
 We monitor grazing on a daily basis and make adjustments as necessary to allow for enough recovery time for grass plants and provide optimum nutrition for our animals.
 Our animals are happy.
 They move around freely and always have fresh grass and water.
 An abundance of green plants harvest carbon from the atmosphere and our grazing animals serve as “tools” to help us turn the carbon into organic matter.
 This carbon will remain in the soil for 35 years!

 One: Everything is connected to Everything Else.
 There is one ecosphere for all living organisms and what affects one, affects all.